Sebastianhju/Runeterra-5e/Items/Consumables.md

 ## Elixir of Greed

-Cost: 100 Gold
+Cost: 200 Gold

 As an action you can drink this elixir.
 Fort the next hour, you gain gold whenever you score a takedown.
-The amount of gold equals to ten times the creatures challenge rating.
+The amount of gold equals to twenty times the creatures challenge rating.

 ---

 ## Elixir og Agility

-Cost: 175 Gold
+Cost: 200 Gold

 As an action you can drink this elixir.
 For the next hour, you don't provoke oppertunity attacks and gain an extra attack whenever you take the attack action.